 Arrangements for budget monitoring vary.
 Whilst budgetholders have the prime responsibility, detailed monitoring is undertaken on some accounts by the Accountancy Unit in support of service managers - eg the direct labour/service organisations (building, highways, cleansing and grounds maintenance), salaries, capital programme.

-Regular monitoring reports are submitted to the Management Team and the Executive, along with advice on any action which may be required.
+Regular monitoring reports are submitted to the Management Team and the Policy and Resources Committee, along with advice on any action which may be required.

 Review and reporting